-In recent weeks, my Fortuna Admissions colleagues and I have been putting candidates through the paces in mock Wharton TBD sessions, while gleaning insights from those who have completed their interview with Wharton.
+Wharton’s round two interview invitations are out, my Fortuna Admissions colleagues and I are putting candidates through the paces in mock Wharton TBD sessions, while gleaning insights from those who have completed their interview with Wharton.
 As Fortuna’s Judith Silverman Hodara (former acting director of Wharton admissions) wrote in a recent post, “this dynamic, relational experience is about much more than delivering a strong pitch – Wharton’s admission committee wants to observe how you approach a challenge, present yourself, cohesively work towards solutions in a small group context and think on your feet.”
 This year you also have the added challenge of presenting yourself and your teamwork skills over video on Zoom.

-(For specific advice for the Wharton 2020-2021 TBD prompt and how to craft your pitch, check out Judith’s related article.)
+(For specific advice for the Wharton 2022-2023 TBD prompt and how to craft your pitch, view Judith’s related article.)

 Given the particularities of the Wharton TBD – six candidates with a unique pitch, 35 minutes, a passive observer evaluating your candidacy within the context of an unforeseeable dialogue – my Fortuna colleagues and I have noticed how participants tend to fall into seven typical “types.”
 In our experience, your awareness of these types – in yourself and others – can help you adapt in the moment more strategically.

 7 TYPICAL TYPES IN A WHARTON TBD + HOW TO RESPOND

 So, who’s who in a Wharton TBD?
 And what should you do with this newfound awareness?
 Read on for our team’s observations and insights.